 Forgiveness can feel too burdening, too difficult of a task, and some situations or individuals may be unforgivable.
 Making the choice not to forgiven can be a powerful tool for regaining power.
 One may need to embrace their anger when their rights, mental health and/or bodily autonomy have been disregarded, oppressed and abused.
-This anger, and many corresponding “negative” emotions, when used in a healthy way, can provide motivation for creating changes in one’s life, especially when combined with “positive” emotions.
+This anger, and many corresponding “negative” emotions, when used in a healthy way, can provide motivation for creating changes in one’s life, especially when combined with “positive” emotions or beliefs about healing.
 Yes, anger and hope can co-exist.

 Even if one chooses not to forgive, self-forgiveness and acceptance are necessary in one’s healing process.
 Self-forgiveness of undue blame, “bad” behaviors and prior mistakes – no more “shoulda coulda woulda” – can liberate you from the binds holding you back.
 Acceptance of the situation by releasing a desire for the past to be different, letting go of false hope for the future, and fully embracing your current situation can provide a strong foundation for forging a pathway towards your ideal future.

 Whichever you choose, whether it be forgiveness or acceptance, remember that it is a very personal choice that cannot be forced or asked upon you by anyone, even by a therapist.
 You always have the right to choose how to heal.